anomaly : Detection of Anomalous Structure in Time Series Data: Proportion Adaptive Segment Selection (PASS)

 \section{Proportion Adaptive Segment Selection (PASS)}

 The \pkg{anomaly} package includes a scalable implementation of the Proportion Adaptive Segment Selection (PASS) algorithm by \cite{10.1093-biomet-ass059}.
-PASS is an algorithm designed to efficiently scan long multi-variate sequences of data using a test statistic that detects multivariate collective anomalies in mean.
+PASS is an algorithm designed to efficiently scan long multi-variate sequences of data using a test statistic that detects multivariate collective anomalies in mean and/or variance.
 For each candidate collective anomaly, with a given start point and end point, $s$ and $e$ say, PASS tests each component individually for a mean anomaly thus obtaining $p$-values $q_1,...,q_p$.
-These component specific $p$-values are then ordered $q_{(1)} \leq ... \leq q_{(p)}$ and combined into a global $p$-value $q$ for the segment $(s,e)$ using higher criticism \citep{donoho2004}:
+These component specific $p$-values are then ordered $q_{(1)} \leq ... \leq q_{(p)}$ and combined into a test-statistic, $q$, for the segment $(s,e)$ that combines information across the $p$-values using higher criticism \citep{donoho2004}:

 for an integer $\alpha_{0} \geq 1$.
-Circular Binary Segmentation \citep{10.1093/biostatistics/kxh008}, henceforth CBS, is used to identify the number and locations of the anomalies.
+To fit a multiple collective anomalies, an algorithm similar to Circular Binary Segmentation \citep{10.1093/biostatistics/kxh008}, is used.

-PASS inherits most of its hyper parameters and properties from higher criticism and CBS.
+PASS inherits most of its hyper parameters and properties from higher criticism.
 In particular, it is often suggested to set $\alpha_{0} > 1$, i.e., to disregard some of the lowest $p$-values when using higher criticism to stabilise the procedure.
 However, this can lead to anomalies affecting fewer than $\alpha_{0}$ components escaping detection.
-Furthermore, CBS requires selecting a suitable threshold value $\lambda$, which is typically increased with the data dimension $n$ and $p$.
-Low values of $\alpha_{0}$ can also make inflation of $\lambda$ advisable; guidance on which is given in \citet[section~3.1]{10.1093-biomet-ass059}.
+Furthermore, their approach requires selecting a suitable threshold value $\lambda$, which is typically increased with the data dimension $n$ and $p$.
+Low values of $\alpha_{0}$ can also make inflation of $\lambda$ advisable; guidance on which is given in \citet[Section~3.1]{10.1093-biomet-ass059}.
 The method has been implemented in compiled code by following steps 1 to 8 in \citet[section~2.2]{10.1093-biomet-ass059} and has computational complexity $\mathcal{O}(max\_seg\_len \cdot np\log(p))$.